 5. Snag a Good Gourd at Corley Ranch

 Take the family out to Corley Ranch to experience life on a farm!
-For the month of October, the ranch hosts the Harvest Festival complete with pumpkin patch, hayride, corn maze and pig races, to name a few.
+For twenty years now, during the month of October, the ranch hosts the Harvest Festival complete with pumpkin patch, hayride, corn maze and pig races, to name a few.
 Open daily from 10a.m. – 5p.m. though some of the activities are only available on the weekends.
 Check out their website to learn more.

 We all know it – fall has a taste.
 It’s a warm and comforting blend of spices that make their special appearance once a year.
-Oi!
-Coffee embraces these melt-in-your-mouth moments and welcomes fall with a robust menu including caramel apple scones, cream buffs, banana bars with brown sugar frosting, pumpkin scones, pumpkin muffins, caramel apple turnovers, macaroons and of course, spiced pumpkin lattes.
+DST Coffee embraces these melt-in-your-mouth moments and welcomes fall with a robust menu with high quality coffee, a light breakfast and really cool vibes to start your day.
+DST Coffee is family owned and source locally as much as possible.
+Their delicious fall options include pumpkin lattes, Nevada lattes (with pine and sage), hot apple cider and seasonal teas!
+Don’t forget the ice-cream bar too.
+So many options for the whole family.
 Drooling yet?
 Swing by and tantalize your taste buds, you deserve it!

 7. Grab your lederhosen, it’s Oktoberfest!

 You can’t go wrong drinking German beer for a good cause!
-Oktoberfest will be held September 17th by the Carson Valley Sertoma with proceeds benefiting non-profits, local veterans and youth.
-The action begins at Heritage Park at 10 a.m. and will include lively entertainment from the Bratwurst Band, German food and beer, games for adults and children, the best costume contest, crafters, raffle prizes and more.
+A handful of Oktoberfest events come together each fall during the months of September and October in the Carson Valley, put on by several different organizations with proceeds benefiting non-profits, local veterans and youth.
+The action takes place at different parks in the region that include lively entertainment from local bands, German food and beer, games for adults and children, costume contests, crafters, raffle prizes and more.
+Check the events calendar for the most current dates.
 Prost (translation: cheers)!

 8. The Trail is Calling